python-telegram-bot/python-telegram-bot/README.rst

 _`Introduction`
 ===============

 This library provides a pure Python interface for the `Telegram Bot API <https://core.telegram.org/bots/api>`_.
 It works with Python versions from 2.6+.
-It also works with `Google App Engine <https://cloud.google.com/appengine>`_ (billing has to be enabled for fully Socket API support).
+It also works with `Google App Engine <https://cloud.google.com/appengine>`_.

 =========
 _`Status`